xerdin442/twitter-homepage-clone/README.md

 # Twitter homepage clone

 This project is a recreation of Twitter's homepage with purely HTML and CSS.
-The page is best viewed on a large screen, preferrbly a PC or laptop.
+Most of the features are view-only.
-With time, the page will be made responsive to display seamlessly on different screen sizes.
+View the responsiveness of the site on different devices.
+Notice a collapsible sidebar on mobile devices.

 ## Preview